Tuesday, october 1, 2019

 As a coach and consultant, Jenn supports individuals and organizations in clarifying their vision, designing an action plan, and holding them accountable in delivering their promise to the world.

 Anne Peyton, CPF CFRE has worked in and with not-for-profits for more than 35 years.
 She has been a watch officer at Hurricane Island Outward Bound, a medical and academic librarian, and major gift officer at Dartmouth College.

-Since 1989, Yellow Brick Road™ has worked with a variety of social benefit, not-for-profits: conservation and the environment, youth, education (K-12 public, private and higher education), the arts, cultural organizations, museums, hospitals, health care, social service agencies, professional associations, and more.
+Since 1989, Yellow Brick Road™ has worked with a variety of social benefit, not-for-profits: conservation and the environment, youth, education (K-12 public, private and higher education), the arts, cultural organizations, museums, hospitals, health care clinics, social service agencies, professional associations, and more.
 The metaphor of Dorothy and fellow travelers on the yellow brick road in the Wizard of Oz tells the story of our philosophy of service, strengthening intuitive knowledge and expanding expertise within organizations to fulfill their missions to make the world a better place.

 YBR focuses on board governance, organizational development, strategic planning, and fundraising, with facilitation, training, and coaching as additional areas of expertise.
 A grants management program offers services from one-time funding searches to full-scale grants management.